Event Handling and SocketContext Reference

 pub fn transport_type(&self) -> TransportTypeReturns

-- Active transport (
+- The active transport (

 websocketorpolling).